 - Trends in changing global energy supply and demand

 On Friday, February 10, the KBH Center will hold its Second Annual Symposium, entitled “The Future of the Oil and Gas Industry: Peak Oil or Peak Demand – What’s the Horizon?”
 The event, which will be held in the Four Seasons Hotel Austin Ballroom, will feature a keynote address from ExxonMobil Chairman Rex Tillerson.

 More than 850 people attended last year’s UT Energy Week, which included an eclectic array of speakers and panelists on a wide variety of energy issues.

-In addition to expert panels and keynote speakers, UT Energy Week also featured two competitions organized by the Longhorn Energy Club – a poster contest showcasing students’ energy research, and a startup competition that awarded cash and prizes for winning entrants in four categories: Oil and Gas, CleanTech, Energy and Water Efficiency, and Software.
+UT Energy Week 2017 will also feature two competitions organized by the Longhorn Energy Club – a poster contest showcasing students’ energy research and a startup competition that will award cash and prizes for winning entrants.

 Stay tuned for more information about UT Energy Week 2017 in the weeks to come and check the conference website for updates.